 And that year of favor will prove to be the longest year in history!
 It’s 2000 years long and counting.
 It will never end!

 What did I miss?

 There are so many great scriptures that are not on this list.
-(If you’re wondering what happened to John 3:16, wait for my next post!)
+(If you’re wondering what happened to John 3:16, check out this post.)
 If you think there is a scripture that definitely should be included in the Top 12, let us know in the comments below.